wataltera/dimpoc/docs/presentation.md

 # dimpoc — Data Sanitization POC

-**Goal:** Demonstrate annotation-driven sanitization and validation of string fields in C# to reduce injection/XSS risk and make data-safe for downstream processing.
+**Goal:** Demonstrate annotation-driven sanitization and validation of C# string fields to reduce injection/XSS risk and make data safe for downstream processing.

 _Speaker note:_ Quick intro / 30s explanation of why field-level sanitization is useful beyond request-parameter validators.
+Mention zero trust and need for validation when data crosses trust boundary.

 ---

 ## Problem Statement

-- Security scanners find many injection/XSS opportunities in legacy apps.
+- Our scanners found many data injection/XSS vulnerabilities.
+- XSS has > 30,000 CVEs; SQL injection > 14,000 CVEs
-- Validation libraries often operate only on HTTP request parameters, not arbitrary object fields.
+- Validation libraries often operate only on HTTP request parameters, not object fields.
-- Fields may come from DBs, files, or external systems and still carry attack payloads.
+- Attack payloads may come from DBs, files, or external systems.

-_Speaker note:_ Emphasize risk, compliance exposure, and remediation backlog pain.
+- Should validate whenever data crosses a trust boundary.

+_Speaker note:_ Emphasize risk, exposure, and remediation backlog.
+Common Vulnerabilities and Exposures (CVE) - catalog entry for a bug that could be exploited—used by developers, security teams, and attackers.
+AI can code an exploit from the CVE.

 ---

 ## Our Approach (POC)

-- Use small C# attributes on string fields to encode *semantic types* (e.g., `TIN`, `PAN`, `Tel`, `USNUM`).
+- Use C# annotations on string fields to encode *semantic types* (e.g., `TIN`, `PAN`, `Tel`, `USNUM`).
-- A central processor inspects annotated fields and applies per-type handlers:
+- Semantic library finds annotated fields and applies per-type handlers:
   - `Sanitize(object)` — strips attack characters and normalizes values
   - `Validate(object)` — lightweight checks (Luhn for PAN, length checks for TIN/Tel, numeric parse for USNUM)
 - Returns `FieldResults` with per-field `FieldResultItem` entries: name, empty, valid

 _Speaker note:_ This is low-friction for devs — annotate fields once, get consistent behavior across sources.
+We will disribute updates for new data types and new masking rules.
+When will EU require masking phones?

 ---